ARCHER2-HPC/archer2-docs/docs/data-tools/index.md

 # Data Analysis and Tools

-This section provides information on each of the centrally-installed data analysis tools: versions available, how to get access, good practice for getting best performance, links to associated training and webinars, links to associated technical reports (eCSE final reports,
+This section provides information on each of the centrally installed data analysis tools: versions available, how to get access, good practice for getting best performance, links to associated training and webinars, links to associated technical reports (eCSE final reports,